Frankie-Boy/MeetingSeating/README.md

 # MeetingSeating - Scenario

-The idea of the app is to highlight meeting room data and give a fun but informative view of meeting room occupancy.
+The idea of the app is to highlight meeting room roomSeatData and give a fun but informative view of meeting room occupancy.

-You are to create an Android application to be used to show meeting room occupation data.
-A server endpoint has been created for you to retrieve data.
+You are to create an Android application to be used to show meeting room occupation roomSeatData.
+A server endpoint has been created for you to retrieve roomSeatData.
 It is expected for this app to work offline and online.
 The features below are a rough guideline and you can change any you want (with discussion with your buddy) we can also create and edit the endpoints.

 **Screen:**

-- List of seat data (maybe with click through to details or details on the list)
+- List of seat roomSeatData (maybe with click through to details or details on the list)
 - you can filter by date or by seat or by room

 **Screen:**